Great Society: Consumer protection

 In 1964, Johnson named Assistant Secretary of Labor Esther Peterson to be the first presidential assistant for consumer affairs.

 The Cigarette Labeling and Advertising Act of 1965 required packages to carry warning labels.
 The Motor Vehicle Safety Act of 1966 set standards through creation of the National Highway Traffic Safety Administration.
 The Fair Packaging and Labeling Act requires products identify manufacturer, address, clearly mark quantity and servings.
 The statute also authorized the HEW and the FTC to establish and define voluntary standard sizes.
 The original would have mandated uniform standards of size and weight for comparison shopping, but the final law only outlawed exaggerated size claims.

 The Child Safety Act of 1966 prohibited any chemical so dangerous that no warning can make it safe.
 The Flammable Fabrics Act of 1967 set standards for children's sleepwear, but not baby blankets.

 The Wholesome Meat Act of 1967 required inspection of meat which must meet federal standards.
 The Truth-in-Lending Act of 1968 required lenders and credit providers to disclose the full cost of finance charges in both dollars and annual percentage rates, on installment loan and sales.
 The Wholesome Poultry Products Act of 1968 required inspection of poultry which must meet federal standards.
 The Land Sales Disclosure Act of 1968 provided safeguards against fraudulent practices in the sale of land.
 The Radiation Safety Act of 1968 provided standards and recalls for defective electronic products.

-The environment
+Environment

-Joseph A. Califano, Jr. has suggested that the Great Society's main contribution to the environment was an extension of protections beyond those aimed at the conservation of untouched resources.
+Joseph A. Califano Jr. has suggested that the Great Society's main contribution to the environment was an extension of protections beyond those aimed at the conservation of untouched resources.
 In a message he transmitted to Congress, President Johnson said:

 At the behest of Secretary of the Interior Stewart Udall, the Great Society included several new environmental laws to protect air and water.
 Environmental legislation enacted included: